This post may contain affiliate links. Please read our disclosure policy.

 - Cilantro: Cilantro adds a wonderful freshness to this salsa.
 If you don’t like cilantro you can use parsley instead.

-- Cayenne pepper: Salsa is best with a bit of spice and that comes in the form of cayenne pepper.
-You can adjust his to suit your taste.
+- Jalapeno pepper: Salsa is best with a bit of spice and that comes in the form of jalapeno pepper.
+You can adjust this to suit your taste.

 - Lime juice: Use fresh lime juice rather than bottled, it’s so much zingier!

 - Spices: Cumin, salt and pepper.
 You can also add coriander, sweet or smoked paprika or chili powder.
 It’s best to leave it simple though with just a small amount of spices.

 How to make black bean salsa

 - Mix together the beans, corn, tomatoes, red onions, jalapeno pepper and green chilis in a bowl.
 Season with the cilantro, cumin, salt and pepper.

 - Drizzle with lime juice, mix well and refrigerate before serving.

 - Make the salsa the night before serving.
 This will allow the flavors to blend together for a delicious bite.
 Don’t worry if you can’t though, it will still be delicious.

 - Chop the ingredients into small uniformed pieces.
 The smaller the pieces, the easier it is to scoop and this helps to make sure that every bite is filled with all the ingredients.